Important Legal Information

 4.5 The price of the Goods is exclusive of the costs and charges of packaging, insurance and transport of the Goods, which shall be invoiced to the Customer in accordance with the prices stated in the Quotation and/or Order Confirmation.

 5. Terms of Payment

-5.1 Subject to any special terms agreed in writing between the Customer and the Company, the Company shall be entitled to invoice the Customer for the Goods on or at any time after delivery.
+5.1 Subject to any special terms agreed in writing between the Customer and the Company, the Company shall be entitled to invoice the Customer for the Goods on or at any time after delivery to the Delivery Location.

-5.2 Unless otherwise agreed by the Company payment shall be due and payable 30 days from the date of invoice.
+5.2 Unless otherwise agreed by the Company, payment in the currency specified in the Quotation shall be due and payable 30 days from the date of invoice.
 The time of payment shall be of the essence to the Contract.

 5.4 Where Goods are delivered in instalments, the Company may invoice each instalment separately.

 5.5 No dispute arising under the Contract shall excuse the Customer from its obligations under this clause.

 5.6 In the event of default in payment by the Customer the Company shall be entitled, without prejudice to any other right or remedy, to suspend all further deliveries and to charge interest calculated on a daily rate on any amount outstanding at the rate of 4% per annum above the HSBC Bank Plc base rate in force at the relevant time.

 5.7 The Company reserves the right where reasonable doubts arise as to the Customer’s financial position or where the Customer fails to pay for the Goods on the due date to: